Bank of Cyprus to release more deposits frozen under bailout

-NICOSIA Cypriot lender Bank of Cyprus BOC.CY will release some of the 933 million euros ($1.3 billion) of deposits still frozen under a recapitalization of the bank last year, it said on Wednesday.
+NICOSIA, April 30 Cypriot lender Bank of Cyprus will release some of the 933 million euros ($1.3 billion) of deposits still frozen under a recapitalisation of the bank last year, it said on Wednesday.

 It will be the second major release of deposits by the lender, which was forced to convert nearly half of uninsured deposits exceeding 100,000 euros into equity in the bank as part of an international bailout of Cyprus last year.